katieamazing/scratch/2017-12-20-conference-rundown-2017.md

 **ElmConf and Strange Loop 2017 - St. Louis, Missouri**

-Heard a good talk about web authentication (It Me) and building for chaos - but I tried to remember, my projects are not Netflix-scale.

 ElmConf was an interesting experience.
 It underlined to me that Elm is a young technology and a small community; most of the speakers were maintainers of Elm packages, maybe had a bit less star-power than I have become accustomed to from conferences.
-But the talks were ??? and I learned ???
+But the talks were interesting and I learned some new things about union types and integrating Elm with APIs.

 The actual StrangeLoop conference was pretty fun.
-I enjoyed thw NES talk, which was very reminiscent of an extended !!Con talk.
+I enjoyed the NES talk, which was very reminiscent of an extended !!Con talk.
 I was interested to hear about some newer languages, like Lux, Datafun, and Kotlin.
+Heard a good talk about web authentication (It Me) and building for chaos - but I tried to remember, my projects are not Netflix-scale.

 This was a less social and less fully committed conference on my part.
-Feeling chapped and buirned out by my job hunt left me feeling overly cautious of myself and more isolated.
-My companion during the conference had a cold, and sharing a room with him had some effect on my sleep and on my desired bedtime, which also left me with less energy and time to be social.
-Those factors affected my enjoyment of this conference, I think.
+I had some personal stuff going on before and during the trip that left me with less energy and time to be social.
+Those factors affected my enjoyment of this conference.
 St. Louis was a cool place to visit, though, and the venue was wonderful, the party was really fun, and our hotel was super beautiful.

 **PyGotham 2017 - New York, New York**

 I made it to the first day of PyGotham this year before being taken down by the flu.
-It was wodnderful to see lots of my Python friends, hear some cool talks, and make a bit of progress on my job hunting.
+It was wonderful to see lots of my Python friends, hear some cool talks, and make a bit of progress on my job hunting.

+I enjoyed hearing about agorithmic transparency and getting exposed to new data science stuff, learning more about the Raft consensus algorithm from a Python friend's first talk (!), and I felt that I got a lot out of the excellent [Sumana's](https://www.harihareswara.net/) talk which took the form of a play and demonstrated various approaches and dialogues one might encounter in a professional setting as a programmer with code to review.